 The Eligibility Appeals Committee exists to consider exceptional circumstances concerning eligibility.
-The committee is composed of the following voting members: Associate Vice President for Student Affairs, who is the chair; University Registrar; Director of the Office of Student Conduct & Ethical Development; psychologist from Counseling and Psychological Services; faculty representative appointed by the chair of Academic Senate, Assistant Director of Government Affairs & Initiatives from ASI and two student justices from the ASI Judiciary, invited by the Associate Vice President for Student Affairs.
+The committee is composed of the following voting members: Associate Vice President for Student Affairs, who is the chair; University Registrar; student conduct administrator; psychologist from Counseling and Psychological Services; faculty representative appointed by the chair of Academic Senate, Assistant Director of Government Affairs & Initiatives from ASI and two student justices from the ASI Judiciary, invited by the Associate Vice President for Student Affairs.